 Thousand Trails campgrounds are very family friendly.
 They allow up to 10 people per campsite, so you will never be charged for your children to camp with you.
 The memberships also have great family benefits that make it easy for your extended family to enjoy camping too.
 All of these benefits are great, but there is so much more!

 One of the best things about a Thousand Trails membership is all the amazing people you will meet.
 Thousand Trails parks are a great place to connect with other traveling families that are doing the same thing you are doing, leading to lasting friendships and wonderful memories.

 How to Get a Thousand Trails Membership

-Getting a membership is easy because we have two of our very own dedicated Thousand Trails representatives who are members of our Fulltime Family community.
+Getting a membership is easy because we have our very own dedicated Thousand Trails representatives.

 One of the many benefits of being a Fulltime Families Member is your chance to work closely with our Thousand Trails representatives.